-Ginsburg was born in Brooklyn, New York in 1933.
-After graduating from Cornell University, she attended law school, first at Harvard (1956-1958) and then at Columbia, where she received her law degree in 1959.
+Ruth Bader Ginsburg was born in Brooklyn, New York, March 15, 1933.
+After graduating from Cornell University, she attended law school, first at Harvard (1956-1958) and then at Columbia Law School, where she received her LL.B. in 1959.

 During her time as a professor and ACLU counsel, Ginsburg worked to advance various feminist causes.
-She helped write the ACLU brief in Reed v.
-Reed (1971), where the Supreme Court struck down an Idaho law that preferred men to women as executors of estates.
+In 1971 she helped write the ACLU brief in Reed v.
+Reed, where the Supreme Court struck down an Idaho law that preferred men to women as executors of estates.